vzucchetti/web-scraping/README.md

 ## Final comments

-Here is a complet project from begining to end, with ETL of data, analysis and creating of dashboard to data view.
+Here is a complete project from beginning to end, with ETL of data, analysis and creating of dashboard to data view.
 This project was completely executed with open-source tools and using Python.

 ![all tools used in the project](workflow.png)